PhasicFlow/phasicFlow/README.md

 For more details on how you can contribute to PhasicFlow see [this page](https://github.com/PhasicFlow/phasicFlow/wiki/How-to-contribute-to-PhasicFlow).

+## **PhasicFlowPlus: Coupled CFD-DEM Simulations**

+PhasicFlowPlus is an extension of PhasicFlow that facilitates the simulation of particle-fluid systems using resolved and unresolved CFD-DEM methods.
+The repository for PhasicFlowPlus can be found [here](https://github.com/PhasicFlow/PhasicFlowPlus).

-# How to cite PhasicFlow?
+## How to cite PhasicFlow?

 If you are using PhasicFlow in your research or industrial work, cite the following [article](https://www.sciencedirect.com/science/article/pii/S0010465523001662):